Tropical Golf in Far North Queensland

-Cairns sits between the Great Barrier Reef and the Wet Tropics rainforest — and while the region is best known for those natural wonders, it also offers a small but distinctive collection of golf courses that take full advantage of the tropical setting.
-Playing golf in Far North Queensland means lush green fairways year-round, mountain backdrops, the chance of kangaroos grazing alongside the fairways, and the kind of warm tropical air that makes early morning tee times a pleasure.
+Cairns sits between the Great Barrier Reef and the Wet Tropics rainforest — and while the region is best known for those natural wonders, it also offers a small but distinctive collection of tropical golf courses that take full advantage of the setting.
+Playing golf in Far North Queensland means lush green fairways year-round, dramatic mountain backdrops, the chance of kangaroos grazing alongside the fairways at dawn, and the warm tropical air that makes early morning tee times genuinely pleasurable.

-The Cairns region isn't a large golf destination — it has a handful of courses rather than dozens — but what's here is well maintained, welcoming to visitors, and offers a genuinely different playing experience to southern Australian courses.
-Green fees are reasonable, dress codes are relaxed by metropolitan standards, and most courses welcome social players seven days a week with no booking required far in advance.
+The Cairns region isn’t a sprawling golf destination — it has a handful of courses rather than dozens — but what’s here is well maintained, welcoming to visitors, and offers a genuinely different playing experience to courses further south.
+Green fees are reasonable, dress codes are relaxed by metropolitan standards, and most clubs welcome social players seven days a week with no need to book weeks ahead.
+The wider Tropical North Queensland golf scene — taking in Cairns, the Northern Beaches, Port Douglas, Mossman and the Atherton Tablelands — adds up to roughly seven playable 18-hole layouts within an hour’s drive of Cairns Airport.

-If you're visiting Cairns primarily for the reef, the rainforest, or other activities, it's easy to fit a round of golf into your trip.
-Cairns Golf Club is 10 minutes from the CBD, and Half Moon Bay is a 20-minute drive to the Northern Beaches.
+If you’re visiting Cairns primarily for the reef, the rainforest, or one of our other Cairns guided tours, it’s easy to slot a round of golf into your trip.
+Cairns Golf Club is only 10 minutes from the CBD, and Half Moon Bay is a 20-minute drive to the Northern Beaches at Yorkeys Knob.

 Cairns Area Golf Courses